IQTLabs/snowglobe/README.md

 examples/ac.py
 ```

-In the latter case, you can use the chat interface to discuss the game afterwards, or just press `Enter` twice to exit.
+In the latter case, you can use a terminal-based chat interface to discuss the game afterwards, or just press `Enter` twice to exit.

 ## Human Players